 Whereas Chris’ past folk project was a truly introverted process - writing, recording, and releasing everything almost entirely himself - he wanted Bora York to be a much more collaborative effort.
 From the start, he knew his wife Rebekah would be play a key role.
 Her strong voice and memorable melodies quickly became a signature part of Bora York’s sound.
 Chris and Rebekah would soon bring along good friends, Brian Seidel (vocals, guitar, keys), Bjorn Nilsen (drums), and Jamie Kauppi (bass).
 Each recorded parts and had creative input on the album as well, and have become essential to the band.

 Since releasing Dreaming Free and playing out fairly consistently, Bartels and crew took what was fun with live shows and start writing new songs with this in mind.
-A sophomore release is set for fall 2014.
+A full-length sophomore release is in the works.

 Each Bora York song gives the impression that Chris Bartels is drawing from memories of his past, and yet those memories feel strikingly familiar, as if from a shared past that every person has experienced at some point in their life.
 As the powerfully-simple words of the album’s title track suggest, Chris, Rebekah, and crew are perfectly content creating the spirit of their music in the blissful sleep of reminiscence - “Don’t wake me, I’m dreaming free.”